The LGBTQ Community Center of the Desert (aka “The Center”)

 VALUES: Respect, Excellence, Inclusiveness, Fun, Integrity

 Many of the learned fears still exist in this generation and as they age, they become isolated and self-protective.
 Recognizing this, in 2005 the Foundation created the Golden Rainbow Senior Center, a one-room center that offered a few programs for seniors and a friendly, accepting place to gather.
-In October, 2011, the board expanded the scope of The Center’s operation to be all inclusive of LGBT people regardless of age and changed its name to reflect that expanded mission.
-We proudly move forward as a place for our entire community as The Center.
+In October, 2011, the board expanded the scope of The Center’s operation to be all inclusive of LGBTQ people regardless of age and changed its name to reflect that expanded mission.
+We proudly move forward as a place for our entire community as The LGBT Community Center of the Desert, The Center.